jdsimkin04/smallareamapp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This Shiny app helps you estimate disease risk across small geographical areas using Bayesian spatial modeling.
+This package runs a Shiny app that helps you estimate disease risk across small geographical areas using Bayesian spatial modeling.
 And yes, you can you use your own data.

 It's built with the intention to support cancer surveillance and disease mapping but works with any area-based disease event data.